RazaSalah/Today-Project-main/readme.md

 <img src="img/TodayNews.png">

 ### The Project  Demo
-You can visit Dashboard website [link here](https://sharp-raman-79ba79.netlify.app)
+You can visit TodayNews website [link here](https://razasalah.github.io/Today-Project-main/)

 ## Future Features:
 - Make the website in a different language and allow the user to select the website language.